 Collaborate with co-authors and contributors

-Co-authors can edit and publish the newsletter.
+Co-authors can edit and publish the edition.
 They can be added by selecting the icon next to your profile picture above the Title or using the Add authors button in the Ribbon bar.
-There is a limit of 25 co-authors per newsletter.
+There is a limit of 25 co-authors per edition.

 Contributors are invited to edit only specific section(s).
 Select Add contributor on the top left of each section.
 There is a limit of 30 contributors per section.

 Co-authors and contributors are invited and notified via email.
-They can also find their assigned newsletters by selecting Drafts from the newsletter navigation.
+They can also find their assigned editions by selecting Drafts from the newsletter navigation panel.

-Known issues: Outlook newsletters don't have real-time collaboration or version history at this time.
+Known issue: Outlook Newsletters doesn't have real-time collaboration or version history at this time.
 If two users are working on the same section at the same time, the second user to save will see a conflict notification while trying to save the newsletter.

 Preview

-At the top of the newsletter editor, we provide a Preview button to let you see what the newsletter will look like in its current form.
-You can also email a preview to yourself to verify how the newsletter looks on different email clients.
+At the top of the edition editor, we provide a Preview button to let you see what the edition will look like in its current form.
+You can also email a preview to yourself to verify how the edition looks on different email clients.

-Once you are ready to publish your newsletter, you can click Next on the top right of the editor and review your settings on the next page.
+Once you are ready to publish your edition, you can click Next on the top right of the editor and review your settings on the next page.

 Recipients